suchjs/vp-suchjs/docs/en/api.md

 ### `Such.assign`

-As mentioned earlier, all of our data simulations support function calls starting with `@` and configuration properties in the way of `#[key=value]`, so if we want to inject the function names and configuration properties that are used when function calls are externally injected At this time, you need to use `Such.assign`.
+As mentioned earlier, all of our data mocking support function calls `data attribute` starting with `@` and data configuration `data attribute` like `#[key=value]`, so if you want to inject your own function call names and data configuration's value data variable, you need to use `Such.assign`.

 `Such.assign(key: string, value: unkown)`